Table of Contents

 • append-history

-• accept-feature
+• accept-mission

-• merge-feature
+• merge-mission

 The host returns a stable JSON envelope with success and error_code for deterministic provider control flow.